Greg & Mary Moga (Seattle, U.S.A)

 WHAT MAKES THIS SAFARI SPECIAL

-Our seasonal observers-safari camps are ideally located close to waterholes offering superb wildlife encounters, often right at the camp’s doorstep.
+Private, exclusive and personalized.
+Our Kennedy Seasonal Camp is ideally located close to waterholes offering superb wildlife encounters, often right at the camp’s doorstep.
 Get truly close to spectacular African wildlife by walking and approaching on foot.
 Go beyond the constraints of the safari vehicle to safely walk and approach wildlife on foot capturing memories.
 Experience the perfect combination of walking and daily game drives were each guest is guaranteed a window seat in an open 4×4 safari vehicle.
 Discover the astonishing intricacies of natural selection processes and survival traits as a top guide, Kaz Dube brings to life how each species propagates superior genes.
 Enjoy an intimate and exclusive experience with limited guests.
-Stay in comfortable wildlife-observers safari camps and enjoy personalized service from our friendly and attentive staff.
+Enjoy personalized service from our friendly and attentive staff.
 All meals prepared by our top chef and served in our dining tent or by candlelight under the stars.
 Fully inclusive safari, from the time you arrive in Zimbabwe every aspect of your journey, will be conveniently and smoothly organized.

 BOOK A DIRECT FLIGHT TO JOHANNESBURG AND THEN CONNECT TO VICTORIA FALLS